linuxdeepin/dde-session-ui/CONTRIBUTING.md

 This widgets is a encapsulation of background, which is used to process the situation of multi-screen.

-- cutelogger

-This module is used to record the log output of different project.

 - global_util

 This packages is some global class, such as: class of global signal manager and so on.